CambridgeSemiticsLab/nena_corpus/docs/nena_format.md

 NENA texts occasionally contain words or stretches of words spoken in a language foreign to NENA (e.g. English words like "OK", place names).
-These words are are wrapped in two foreign language tags.
-The tag consists of an open angle bracket, a [valid language code](#Foreign-Language-Tag) and a closing angle bracket on either side of the foreign string.
+These words are are wrapped in identical foreign language tags.
+The tags consist of an open angle bracket, a [valid language code](#Foreign-Language-Tag),and a closing angle bracket on either side of the foreign string.
 For example:

 ```
 This is some NENA. <Du>Dit is niet NENA<Du>